-The Board met eight times in 2018.
-During 2018, each Director attended 75% or more of the aggregate number of meetings of the Board and the committees on which such Director served.
+The Board met seven times in 2020.
+During 2020, each Director attended 75% or more of the aggregate number of meetings of the Board and the committees on which such Director served.
 We encourage each member of the Board to attend the Annual Meeting of Stockholders.
+In 2020, due to the COVID-19 pandemic, the Company held a virtual Annual Meeting of Stockholders via live webcast and presented a Company update via a separate webcast following the Annual Meeting.
+Due to technical difficulties, only two Board members were able to attend the 2020 virtual Annual Meeting, but many of the Board members attended the Company update presentation that followed the Annual Meeting.